 The seeker archetype is looking for a thing, a feeling, a knowing, an experience called truth.
-This is not truth with a lowercase t mind you, but Truth with a capital T. Concrete physical facts or realities that satisfy scientists and engineers are a bore for the seeker.
+This is not truth with a lowercase t mind you, but Truth with a capital T. Concrete physical facts or data that satisfy scientists and engineers are a bore for the seeker.

 A lot of times someone with the seeker archetype isn’t even sure what the truth is that she seeking.
 She does know that she is after something, but asking her to commit to what that something is can prove treacherous.
 Typically the seeker is certain that the search has something to do with learning about the way life, the world, and maybe even the cosmos is.
 She may refuse to get more specific than that for fear of pigeonholing her quest.
 The seeker realizes that by framing the question, she is already determining the answer.